evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/Beta(1,1)-1.png)

 But we do know a little bit about how dice work, and usually our prior belief in the likelihood of any given face is based on the dice being fair.
 For our d20, this means we expect **p = 0.05**.
-To model this as a prior we could simply say that we expect 1 roll out of twenty to be our face, and model it with $Beta(1,19)$:
+To model this as a prior we could simply say that we expect 1 roll out of twenty to be our face, and model it with <span class="inlinecode">$Beta(1,19)$</span>:

 {% highlight r %}